 2015 50th International Congress on Medieval Studies, May 14-17

-The IAS will host three linked sessions at the 2015 International Congress on Medieval Studies.
+The IAS will host three linked sessions and a reception on Friday, May 15, at the 2015 International Congress on Medieval Studies.

 Civic Foundation Legends in Italian Art I-III